 Love of movement lead to athletic success.
 My journey to develop athleticism took more diligence and perseverance than my peers.
 Managing inflammation, while continually adapting to the mechanical stress of sport, requires a more profound implementation of lifestyle and nutrition dedication.
 Through sport, I learned what is made possible through dedication and awareness of all the elements that influence performance.
-I excelled at using all the tools available, in opposition to as few as got the job done.
+I learned to use all the tools available.

 After college athletics, sport was not the primary element in my life.
-Movement, however, was still a profound piece of my identity.
-General fitness strength and conditioning served as my physical outlet during my efforts to adapt to employment after college.
+Movement, however, was still a part of my identity.
+General strength and conditioning served as my physical outlet during my efforts to settle into employment after college.
 My nature to push limits fostered a dive deep into what is optimal fitness.
 I wanted to know what worked, for who, and why.
-After completing my path as a competitive athlete, I sought to continue to redefine my physical limits long term.
-I knew I would not be as strong and fast at 75 as I was at 25, but I wanted to know how to grow my body and mind with fitness for the rest of my life.
+I knew I would not be as strong and fast at 75 as I was at 25, but I wanted to know how to grow my body and mind with fitness for the long term.

-I am here to use fitness to Redefine Limits for everyone in my community.
+I am here to help those around me use fitness to Redefine their Limits.